aacotroneo/laravel-saml2/README.md

 [![Build Status](https://travis-ci.org/aacotroneo/laravel-saml2.svg)](https://travis-ci.org/aacotroneo/laravel-saml2)

+### this is a POC branch to remove mcrypt until everything is stable

 A Laravel package for Saml2 integration as a SP (service provider) based on  [OneLogin](https://github.com/onelogin/php-saml) toolkit, which is much lighter and easier to install than simplesamlphp SP.
 It doesn't need separate routes or session storage to work!

 The aim of this library is to be as simple as possible.
 We won't mess with Laravel users, auth, session...
 We prefer to limit ourselves to a concrete task.
 Ask the user to authenticate at the IDP and process the response.
 Same case for SLO requests.